Discoin/docs/developers/implementation.md

 ---
-description: Migration guide from MacDue's v2 to PizzaFox's v3.
+description: Implementation Guide of Discoin API v3.
 ---

-# Rewrite Migration Guide
+# Implementation Guide

 This page describes key API methods used to initiate transactions within the new API \(Since [the auto-generated documentation](https://discoin.zws.im/docs) has several errors\).
 You're welcomed to test everything out yourself.